 First, Drag and Drop the Product Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
 By default, Tableau will generate the Bar Chart.
 Please remember, We have 130 Rows in our Report.

-First Approach to Create Parameters
+First Approach to Creating Parameters in Tableau

 Please click on the Drop down arrow in the upper right corner of a Dimensions region and select the Create option.